 Your backpack is full.
 You have everything you need.
 Odds are you packed too much.
 That is ok.

 Throw on your backpack now to see how it feels.
 It is much easier to cut down now rather than throw thing s out on a trip.

 Walk around the neighborhood in your backpack.
 Go use some walking paths.
-Whatever type of trip you are panning try using the backpack in that type of place.
+Whatever type of trip you are planning try using the backpack from backpackjudge in that type of place.
 After even a short trial you will know if your pack is overloaded.

 One thing to cut back on is things you can get while traveling.
 If you are going from hotel to hotel think of eliminating shampoo and soap.
 Eliminating a full-size bottle of shampoo is a considerable weight saving.

 Think “can I do this trip without ___”.
 If the answer is yes drop the dead weight.